What is a managed VPS?

 This is often the most crucial factor.
 Any provider can offer 24/7 support, but very few actually do it right.
 We strongly suggest you engage in pre-sales conversations with your potential picks as this will give you a good general idea of the assistance you’ll get as a client.

 Is the support 24/7?
 How fast do they respond?
 Are they knowledgeable enough to help with more complex issues?
-Are the operators trying to understand your case or resort to pushing links and templated responses?
+Are the operators trying to understand your case or resort to pushing links and canned responses?

 Those are just a few of the questions you can ask to determine the level of your managed VPS support.